sunjay/wolf-asm/docs.md

 Used in the `.static` section.

 * label
-  * an ASCII alphabetic character followed by any number of alphanumeric characters
+  * an ASCII alphabetic character followed by any number of alphanumeric characters or underscores
   * e.g. `abc`, `L1`, `x2`
   * use `label:` to designate the address of a given section of the executable
   * labels must be unique throughout the entire program (a program may be one or